 When the mounting nuts of supports are loosened, clearance in wafer holes and mounting brackets allows wafers to rotate a few degrees.
 This allows the contacts of each wafer rotor to be centered in the mating wafer stator contact.
 Pick-up-and-hold contacts are normally adjusted so they do not extend beyond the edge of the leading-edge stator contact.

-Contact alignment is normally performed in the middle of rotation, checking by rotating in from each direction.
+Contact alignment is normally performed in the middle of active contacts selected by rotation, checking by rotating in from each direction for that particular wafer.
+For example if a particular band switch wafer covers 160-10 meters (six positions).
 The center position is selected, and the wafer mounting screws loosened.
 Each switch wafer contact group is centered or aligned, and the mounting screws retightened.
 After adjustment, each position of rotation should be checked for contact centering or alignment.

 Dirt and dust are deleterious to voltage breakdown of components.
 They are most harmful under high humidity, when moisture and salts in the contaminant may increase conductivity.
 Contaminants mainly reduce voltage breakdown because they fill air gaps with slightly conductive particles.